Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Save transfers

-This should be incredibly straightforward -- Microsoft's Smart Delivery system will let you transfer save files from any Xbox Series X compatible games.
+This should be incredibly straightforward because Microsoft's Smart Delivery system will let you transfer save files from any Xbox Series X compatible game.

 If you've still got saves for 360 games you want to access, you can transfer to Xbox Series X by uploading it to the cloud.
 It doesn't seem like you'll be able to transfer saves from original Xbox games to the Series X, so you'll have to start that Knights of the Old Republic playthrough from scratch.